Without a doubt, airports are among the most regulated public places.

 The TSA allows electronic cigarettes and personal vaporizers in checked bags and carry-on items.
 If you have e-liquid with you, make sure the bottles are under the 3.4oz/100mL limit and are in the clear baggie with your other liquids, or pack them in your checked baggage.

-Electronic cigarettes in airports have become common enough that TSA agents are typically familiar with all sorts of e-cigs and personal vaporizers, including the popular items offered by Mistic.
+Electronic cigarettes in airports have become common enough that TSA agents are typically familiar with all sorts of e cigs and personal vaporizers like mods or vape pens, including the popular items offered by Mistic.

 Wherever you're traveling, keep your vaping supplies handy for when you need them, but be sure to check on the airport rules before you vape!